Orisu179/tyler-li-mcgill.tech/src/content/blog/gsoc3.md

 # Conclusion
 Overall, I enjoyed this project immensely, it gave me an opportunity to work on my own schedule and contribute to an existing ecosystem.

 Thanks to Google for sponsoring this program, and GRAME for accepting my proposal and creating Faust.
-Also I want to give a special thanks to:
+To finish this off, I want to give a thanks to the four of my mentors:
-Kamil Kisiel, for willing to meet up with me in person last year despite me being a total stranger.
+- Kamil Kisiel, for willing to meet up with me in person last year despite me being a total stranger, and agreeing to mentor me for this project.
-Grégoire Locqueville for his amazing pre-existing work on the original Amati project.
+- Grégoire Locqueville for his amazing pre-existing work on the original Amati project.
-And of course, huge thanks to two of my mentors, Thomas and Stephane for their bi-weekly support throughout the summer
+- And of course, huge thanks to two of my mentors, Thomas and Stephane for their bi-weekly support throughout the summer